How to see which Windows 10 applications consume your battery

 • "All apps" displays all applications on your Windows 10 device, regardless of whether they consume battery power.

-• Always allowed apps displays a list of pre-defined apps so that they are always allowed to run, even in the background, even if you are not actively using them.
-You can set this option only for modern Windows UI applications, not for traditional desktop applications.
+• The Always allowed apps option displays a list of apps that you've previously set to always be allowed to run, even in the background, even if you're not actively using them.
+You can set this option only for modern UI Windows apps, not for traditional Surface apps .

 In the list of applications, if you want more details about the battery usage of a particular application, click on it.
 When you do, Windows 10 shows you how much battery the app consumed when it was "in use" and how much battery power it needed when running in the background.